Home Cheatsheet for Pandas to Polars

 Copying df.copy() df.clone()

-Polars does not support in-place operations so when we do any transformations we must re-assign the DataFrame variable.
+Polars does not support in-place operations so when we do any transformations we re-assign the DataFrame variable.
 For example if we add a new constant column we must do it like this:

 1